mkropat/mkropat.github.io/_posts/2018-12-04-null-object-pattern-3rd-party-types.md

 None of the patterns described in this post are must-use.
 A solution based on straightforward functional decomposition would have been perfectly adequate for the use case.

 However, when I look at the real code that I implemented following these patterns, I am pleased with the result.
 The null object pattern—especially in conjunction with null propagation—simplified the code.
 The biggest risk was in introducing a leaky abstraction, but that was avoided by using the proxy object pattern.
 All in all, a successful experiment.

+__Update 2018/12/5:__ It turns out the [first version][version-1] of this post had a bug (since fixed) that resulted in a leaky abstraction.
+Kind of telling, isn't it?
+I think the logic is good now.
+It shows the risk of trying to be clever and confident at the same time though 😃

 ### Appendix: Higher Fidelity Null Objects